feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

    };
    ```

-1. `featureAppId` — The ID that the integrator has assigned to the Feature App
+1. `featureAppId` — The ID that the integrator^1^ has assigned to the Feature
-   instance.
-This ID is used as a consumer ID for [binding the required Feature
+   App instance.
+This ID is used as a consumer ID for [binding the required
+   Feature Services][feature-service-create] to the Feature App.

+1. `featureAppName` — The name that the integrator^1^ might have assigned to the
+   Feature App.
+This name is used as a consumer name for [binding the required
-   Services][feature-service-binder] to the Feature App.
+   Feature Services][feature-service-create] to the Feature App.
+In contrast to
+   the `featureAppId`, the name must not be unique.
+It can be used by required
+   Feature Services for display purposes, logging, looking up Feature App
+   configuration meta data, etc.

 1. `baseUrl` — A base URL to be used for referencing the Feature App's own
    resources.
-It is only set in the `env` if the integrator has defined a
+It is only set in the `env` if the integrator^1^ has defined a
    `baseUrl` on the corresponding
    [`FeatureAppLoader`][feature-app-loader-base-url] or
    [`FeatureAppContainer`][feature-app-container-base-url].

+1. `done` — A callback that the integrator^1^ might have defined.
+A short-lived
+   Feature App can call this function when it has completed its task.
+The
+   integrator^1^ can then decide to e.g. unmount the Feature App.

 The return value of the `create` method can vary depending on the integration
 solution used.
 Assuming the [`@feature-hub/react`][react-api] package is used, a